Tag Archives: Ellen van Neerven

 Here’s how it went:

 After a number of introductory speeches – by State Librarian John Vallance who quoted Aristotle in the State Library’s Shakespeare Room, Wiradjuri woman Yvonne Weldon who welcomed us to Gadigal land, President of the Library Council of NSW George Souris, Minister for the Arts Don Harwin who promoted the government’s support for literature, Premier Gladys Berejiklian who came out as a passionate reader.
-We then went on to the winners, presented by John Vallance except wher I note otherwise:
+We then went on to the winners, presented by John Vallance except where I note otherwise:

 Multicultural NSW Award presented by Joseph La Posta, CEO of Multicultural NSW: Throat, Ellen van Neerven (UQP) – my blog post here.
 Ellen van Neerven skyped in.
 ‘This book has been more than just a book.
 It has been a chance to write alongside my mum among others …’

-NSW Premier’s Translation Prize (awarded every second year) also presented by Joseph La Costa, to two winners: Imminence by Marian Dimópoulos, translated by Alice Whitmore (Giramondo) and Autumn Manuscripts, Tasos Leivaditis, translated by N. N. Trakakis (Smokestack Books).
+NSW Premier’s Translation Prize (awarded every second year) also presented by Joseph La Posta, to two winners: Imminence by Marian Dimópoulos, translated by Alice Whitmore (Giramondo) and Autumn Manuscripts, Tasos Leivaditis, translated by N. N. Trakakis (Smokestack Books).
 Both spoke beautifully; Nick quoted a poem.

 Nick Enright Prize for Playwriting: Milk, Dylan van den Berg (The Street Theatre).
 In true theatre style, the winner thanked many many people, including ‘the Mob’ in the ACT.